 To complement cutbacks in your spending, consider new ways to increase your income.

 First and foremost, if you have savings and investments you’re relying on to generate part of your income, make sure they are performing as well as possible.
-Use the Which?
-Savings booster tool to find out how much extra interest you could be earning on your cash.

 In addition, consider freelance work if your employment contract allows it.
 Are there ways you could use your skills to generate a little extra income by working in your spare time?
 (Don’t forget that if you do earn money through freelancing, you’ll need to fill in a self-assessment tax return.